Find an Atlanta Christmas light display and spread some holiday cheer with family and friends. Most light displays begin in Mid-November.

 Centennial Olympic Park hosts a huge, free lights display each year.
 Wander through the park and enjoy thousands of twinkling lights.
 The park also has an outdoor ice skating rink, which costs just $10 for 90 minutes of skating time, including skate rental.

 For the holidays, Stone Mountain Park is transformed into a winter wonderland.
 With millions of lights, a 4D Polar Express movie, a nightly holiday parade, live shows, sing-a-longs, Santa and more.
 For a holiday experience within Metro Atlanta, this one truly can't be beat.
-New in 2012 is the Forever Christmas live show featuring all of your favorite Christmas tunes, one of several live performances at the park.
+New in 2013, Rudolph the Red-Nosed Reindeer and Bumble the Abominable Snow Monster join the nightly parade.

 The Christmas Adventure Pass, available for $28 or $22 for kids under 11, includes admission into the Stone Mountain Christmas event including live performances, the Snow Angel Palace, Wonderland Walkway, the Snow Angel Snowfall and Fireworks Celebration, Sing-Along Christmas Train, Nightly Christmas Parade, The Polar Express 4-D Experience, The Great Barn, Mini-Golf, plus daytime admission to Summit Skyride, Antebellum Plantation and Discovering Stone Mountain Museum.
 Combo passes with other attractions like Snow Mountain are also available.